eRGiBi/DRL-DroneNavigation/README.md

-**Deep reinforcement learning for finding optimal paths in drone navigation**
+# Deep reinforcement learning Simulator and Algorithms for optimal path finding in autonomous drone navigation

-Based on Stable-Baseline3, PyBullet-drones, optimized for PPO and SAC
+### Based on Stable-Baseline3, PyBullet-drones, semi-optimized for PPO and SAC

 To install dependencies in a Conda or Poetry environment:

 ```
 $ pip install -r requirements.txt